Less-stick Case Moth

 (Photo: courtesy of Marlene Walter, Clifton Hill, Victoria)

 These Caterpillars live in a silken shelter which it has covered in small bits of vegetation.
-They sometimes attach a few twigs along the case.
+They sometimes attach one, two, or three twigs, each with a length about equal to the length of the case.

 To feed: the caterpillar stretches its head and thorax out of its shelter.
 These parts of the body have a hard skin, and are off-white with a complex dark brown pattern.
 It may move to differently coloured vegetation, resulting in coloured bands along the case.